Bedford village is situated at the junction of the R360 from Grahamstown and the R63 between Adelaide and Somerset East.

 For children living here, Templeton High School has offered sound all-round education for around 150 years.
 Lonwabo High also takes learners through to Grade 12.
 There are several other schools in our township.

-At the other end of the scale, the Bedford Bears pre-school took a step upwards in 2009, moving into the historic school building on Graham Street and opening its doors as Bedford Country School, an eco-school that has achieved silver grading.
-Classes go up to Grade 3 with Grade 4 in the planning stages.
+At the other end of the scale, the Bedford Bears pre-school took a step upwards in 2009, moving into the historic school building on Graham Street and opening its doors as Bedford Country School.

 FOOD & DRINK